*Updated March 2026

 How Does Distributed Work in Practice?

-The core principle behind Distributed Work is autonomy.
-Employees need to have the freedom to choose when and where they work, while still having the resources and infrastructure to come together when it matters most.
+The core principle behind Distributed Work is ownership.
+Individuals have the autonomy to decide how and where they work, and the responsibility to stay aligned with the team.

 Here’s how Roboflow implements Distributed Work: